LedgerHQ/ledger-fresh-management/.github/ISSUE_TEMPLATE/external-task.md

 <!--
 Welcome!
 This template is designed for outlining tasks that are open for contributions.
 It is divided into three sections: the header, body, and external contribution section.
-- The header section serves as the ID card for the task, displaying the task name, the module it belongs to, and its difficulty level.
+- The header section serves as the ID card for the task, displaying the task name, the module it belongs to, its difficulty level, and its dependency.
 - The body section includes a brief overview, a detailed description, and supplementary resources.
 - The final section includes all information regarding external grants.
 In this section, readers can find the link to the bounty and the prize.
 This section is not required to create the task, you can skip it for now then edit the original message in the created issue to complete it later.